pydantic/pydantic/docs/usage/models.md

 #> {'a': 3, 'b': 2.72, 'c': 'binary data'}
 ```

-This is a deliberate decision of *pydantic*, and in general it's the most useful approach.
+This is a deliberate decision of Pydantic, and in general it's the most useful approach.
 See
 [here](https://github.com/pydantic/pydantic/issues/578) for a longer discussion on the subject.

 Nevertheless, [strict type checking](types/types.md#strict-types) is partially supported.

 ## Model signature

-All *pydantic* models will have their signature generated based on their fields:
+All Pydantic models will have their signature generated based on their fields:

 ```py
 import inspect